NoroffFEU/development-platforms/src/content/docs/webdev-hosting/laravel-forge/laravel-forge-case-study.md

 ## Getting Started

-To get started you will need an account with laravel forge and a plan.
+To get started you will need an account with Laravel Forge and a plan.
 You will then continue to provision your server.
 To provision your server, you will need to choose your provider and a server configuration (OS).
 Then Laravel Forge will automatically provision the server and install the required tools or/and software such as mysql/NGINX/apache.
 You can even provision a new WordPress or a phpMyAdmin.